khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 1. Power on VIM4.
 2. Long press the `POWER` key without releasing it.
 3. Short press the `RESET` key and release it.
 4. Count for 2 to 3 seconds, then release the `POWER` key to enter into Upgrade Mode.
-The Sys-LED (White) will turn ON when you've entered Upgrade Mode.
+The Sys-LED (White) will turn on when you've entered Upgrade Mode.

 </div>
 <div class="tab-pane fade" id="serial" role="tabpanel" aria-labelledby="serial-tab">